SonarSource/gh-action-lt-backlog/docs/github.md

 ### Find project number

-The project number is available in the URL of your project as: https://github.com/orgs/SonarSource/projects/NUMBER
+The project number is available in the URL of your project as: https://github.com/orgs/SonarSource/projects/<NUMBER>

-The organisation is `SonarSource`.

-### Find the project id
+### Find the column ID

 To get the column ids, use the following query: